seanperera/seanperera/README.md

 ## Hi 👋

-I am a passionate developer :technologist: focus on helping organisations :office: to fasttrack deployment of Microsoft cloud solutions :cloud:.
+I am a passionate developer :technologist: focus on helping organisations :office: to fasttrack deployment of Microsoft cloud solutions.

 ### :mag: Currently focus on:
   - Azure